 Pros And Cons Of Gap Insurance

-If you own your vehicle outright and don’t owe a single car payment, there’s no reason to buy gap insurance.
+If you own your vehicle outright and don’t owe a single car payment, there’s no reason to buy gap insurance for any mechanical failure.
 Even if you have an auto loan, gap insurance may not be worth it, but there are many circumstances in which it can be a good idea and save you money.

 Gap insurance will protect you if you still owe a lot on your car.